JZumun/nonochill-v2/README.md

 ![Nonogram](/src/assets/screenshot.png)
 # nonochill <sup>v.2</sup>
 My Second nonogram game implementation using Vue.
+Play it [here](https://jzumun.github.io/nonochill-v2/).

 This is basically a rewrite of the [first one](https://github.com/JZumun/nonochill), using Vue ***single file components*** to better break up the logic and allow me to add some new features more easily.